piebro/openstreetmap-statistics/README.md

 osmium cat --output-format opl $(ls *.osm.bz2) | pv -s 130M -l | sed -n '0~500p' | python3 src/save_changesets_csv.py temp_dev
 ```

 Next, you can generate the plots and tables like the following command or with `temp_dev` instead of `temp` for the folder name.
 If you create a new topic, you can add it to the `generate_plots.sh` script.
+On my laptop this takes also about 1:10h and it runs with less then 8GB of RAM.
 ```bash
 python3 src/data_crunching_and_saving.py temp
 ```